-Dangerous bushfires can start anywhere and at any time.
+Dangerous bushfires can start at any time.
 It’s important to understand your risks and plan what you’ll do to keep safe when a bushfire threatens your home and family.

-One of the most critical and valuable things you can do is to have a Fire Chat with your household and neighbours.
+One of the most critical and valuable things you can do is to make a bushfire plan.
 Take 5 minutes now to discuss these simple questions:

 Where will you go?

 If you think you and your family are not at risk of bushfire, you should think again.
 Over 90% of WA is bushfire prone.

 Bushfires can happen anywhere and at any time, so it's important to know and understand the risks that affect you.

 Is your property in a bushfire prone area?
 Find out for yourself with the Bushfire Prone Map.

 Grass fires can start easily and spread quickly.
 If you live in an area where houses or urban areas are near grasslands, you're at risk.